-People with rectangle body shapes are often worried that their straight frames are difficult to style, but it is actually such a fun shape to dress.
+People with rectangle body shapes are often worried that their straight frames are difficult to style, but it's actually such a fun shape to dress.
 If you have a rectangle shape, most things look great on you: it’s just about getting the balance right.

 What is a rectangle body shape?

-The rectangle body shape is not a particularly curvy shape.
-The shoulders and hips are almost the same width and the waist is not very defined, which explains why it is referred to as the rectangle shape.
+The rectangle body shape isn't a particularly curvy shape.
+The shoulders and hips are almost the same width and the waist isn't very defined, which explains why it's referred to as the rectangle shape.